core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Response ## {#ssec-protect-response}

-A server that has received a secure group request may reply with a secure response, which is protected as described in Section 8.3 of {{I-D.ietf-core-object-security}}, with the following modifications.
+A server that has received a secure group request may reply with a secure response, which is protected as described in Section 8.3 of {{RFC8613}}, with the following modifications.

 * In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.